loopspace/debuck/README.md

 # BUGS

 The TeX-style maths delimiters are robust whereas the LaTeX ones are fragile.
-Therefore maths in seaction heads or footnotes might not work correctly.
+Therefore maths in section heads or footnotes might not work correctly.

 # AUTHOR